decision-press/bootstrapping-ai/pillar1-architecture/README.md

 * HI and AI roles
 * revision log

-These sub-constructors enforce strict boundaries so each pillar remains coherent and purpose-aligned.
+These pillar sub-constructor enforce strict boundaries so each pillar remains coherent and purpose-aligned.

-Sub-constructors **do not replace** the Master Constructor.
+The pillar sub-constructor **does not replace** the Master Constructor.
 They refine and restrict behavior *within* their domain.

 ## **How to Use the System**